Telegram-Bot-Node/Nikoro/readme.md

 * Common utilities module (downloading file, downloading web page, ...)
 * Improve the code
 * More plugins
+* Plugins fixes
     * TTS
         * Fix random exceptions that sometimes happens
     * SET
         * Check if the database file exists before saving/loading
+        * Make triggers local to a chat (they are now shared between all chats)
+    * 8BALL
+        * Add more responses

 ## Contributing

 Did you made a plugin you want to share with everyone?
+Did you improve the code in any way?

 Submit a pull request!

 This project will only grow if *YOU* help!

+## Need help?

+Send me a mail or create an issue, I will answer ASAP. :+1: